- We advise you to exercise a high degree of caution in Papua New Guinea (PNG) because of the high levels of serious

 Police roadblocks to check vehicle registrations are a regular occurrence in Port Moresby.
 Drivers should ensure that their vehicle registration and safety stickers are up-to-date so that they minimise difficulties at roadblocks.

 In major urban centres it is recommended that public transport such as Public Motor Vehicles (PMVs) and taxis should not be used as these are unreliable due to poor maintenance and have been targeted by criminals.
-Vehicles hired from a reputable car hire company, reputable taxi company or hotel transport are safer alternatives.
+Vehicles hired from a reputable security company or hotel transport are safer alternatives.
 Women especially should not use taxis.

 Delays and cancellations of international and domestic flights occur on a regular basis.
 Passengers should check with airlines and be prepared for the possibility of extended waits at airports.

 Some mobile telephone global roaming facilities are available in Papua New Guinea but service can be patchy.
 Travellers should contact their mobile telephone service provider for more details.
 Landline phones occasionally suffer from local outages.

 Kokoda Track and Trekking: We advise you to exercise a high degree of caution when walking the Kokoda Track and travelling through the areas adjacent to each end of the track.
 Ensure that you leave an itinerary for your trek, including the contact details of the trekking company with your family or friends in Australia.